davidmichaael/davidmichaael/README.md

 # Hi, I’m David 👋

 I’m a developer and analytics enthusiast based in Sydney, Australia.
-Postgraduate from Macquarie University majoring in Business Analytics I work with Python, data analytics, and real-world problem solving.
+Postgraduate from Macquarie University majoring in Business Analytics.
+I work with Python, data analytics, and real-world problem solving.

 ---